 The net tangible book value of the Company as of September 30, 1996 was approximately \$1.87 per share of Common Stock (including Class A Common Stock).
 "Net tangible book value per share" represents the amount of (a) total tangible assets less total liabilities, divided by (b) the aggregate number of shares of Common Stock (including Class A Common Stock) deemed outstanding on such date (after giving retroactive effect to the 2 for 1 stock split that will be effected prior to the consummation of the Offerings).
-After taking into account changes in such net tangible book value after September 30, 1996, including the consummation of the Acquisition (see Note (a) to the Pro Forma Financial Data) and the receipt of the estimated net proceeds from the Offerings at an assumed offering price of \$20.00 per share (the midpoint of the range set forth on the cover page of this Prospectus), after deduction of the estimated aggregate underwriting discounts and commissions and estimated Offering expenses to be paid by the Company, the Company's pro forma net tangible book value per share at September 30, 1996 would be \$3.54, representing an immediate increase in net tangible book value per share of \$1.67 to existing stockholders and an immediate dilution of \$16.46 per share to new investors.
+After taking into account changes in such net tangible book value after September 30, 1996, including the consummation of the Acquisition (see Note (a) to the Pro Forma Financial Data) and the receipt of the net proceeds from the Offerings, after deduction of the aggregate underwriting discounts and commissions and estimated Offering expenses to be paid by the Company, the Company's pro forma net tangible book value per share at September 30, 1996 would be \$3.82, representing an immediate increase in net tangible book value per share of \$1.95 to existing stockholders and an immediate dilution of \$18.18 per share to new investors.
 Dilution is determined by subtracting pro forma net tangible book value per share of Common Stock (including Class A Common Stock) after the Offerings and the Acquisition from the public offering price paid by new investors for a share of Common Stock.
 The following table illustrates this dilution:

-PER S HARE Assumed initial public offering price Net tangible book value before the Offerings and the Acquisition Increase attributable to the sale of shares offered hereby Decrease attributable to the Acquisition \$1.87 2.66 (.99) \$20.00 Pro forma net tangible book value after the Offerings and the Acquisition 3.54 \$16.46 ======
+PER S HARE Initial public offering price \$1.87 2.94 (.99) \$22.00 Pro forma net tangible book value after the Offerings and the Acquisition 3.82 Dilution of net tangible book value to new investors \$18.18 ======